mjourard/meal-manager/deploy/terraform/README.md

 1. Verify the frontend is accessible at `https://app.yourdomain.com`
 2. Verify the API is accessible at `https://api.yourdomain.com`
-3. Configure custom domains in Railway to match your Route53 records
+3. Configure custom domains in Fly.io to match your Route53 records

 ## Maintenance